Myths & Realities

 - he hunts a wild animal with a dog, unless his hunting is exempt

-- if he “permits a dog which belongs to him to be used” for hunting.
+- he “permits a dog which belongs to him to be used” for hunting.

 It is not necessary to prove that the people concerned intended the animal to be killed; pursuit of the animal with a dog suffices.
-An offence is not committed by observers of an illegal hunt.
+In essence, this means that organised foxhunting, stag hunting, hare hunting (Beagling or coursing), and mink hunting are all now banned.

-The main categories of activities that are not illegal under the Act, provided that the strict conditions are met are:
+Some of the legitimate hunting activities that are not illegal under the Act (also called “exempt hunting”), provided that the strict conditions are met, are:

 - stalking or flushing out a wild mammal with a view to it being shot forthwith and not using more than two dogs

-- use of not more than one dog at a time below ground in the course of stalking or flushing to protect birds for shooting hunting rats hunting rabbits Scotland
+- use of not more than one dog at a time below ground to protect birds for shooting

-The Act permits the use of dogs under control to stalk or flush a wild mammal for certain purposes but only if the hunter acts to ensure that, once the target wild mammal is found or emerges from cover, it is shot, or killed by a bird of prey, once it is safe to do so.
+The Act also allows some “exempt hunting”.
+In particular it permits the use of dogs (no limit in number) under control to stalk or flush a wild mammal for certain purposes but only if the hunter acts to ensure that, once the target wild mammal is found or emerges from cover, it is shot, or killed by a bird of prey, once it is safe to do so.
+There has not been any successful prosecution of an organised hunt in Scotland under this law, despite numerous allegations of illegal hunting, since all accused hunts have successfully claimed this exemption.

-The UK Government formed a Committee of Inquiry into hunting with dogs, and they made the followign conclusions:
+The UK Government formed a Committee of Inquiry into hunting with dogs, and they made the following conclusions:

 "The short-term loss would be limited, and extend not much further than those employed by the hunt and some employed by those hunt followers who immediately reduced their use of horses."

-The League Against Cruel Sports took a private prosecution against Tony Wright, a huntsman with the Exmoor Foxhounds, who was convicted of illegal fox hunting.
+As far as foxhunting is concerned, the first prosecution ever under the Hunting Act was the League Against Cruel Sports’ private prosecution against Tony Wright, a huntsman with the Exmoor Foxhounds, who was convicted of illegal fox hunting, although later acquitted in an appeal.

 In Scotland there have been three prosecutions for fox hunting under the Protection of Wildlife Mammals (Scotland) Act.
 Two resulted in guilty verdicts and one in a not guilty verdict.
 In December 2003, David Murray from Dundee was found guilty after using two dogs to lure foxes into a trap.
 In March 2004, Stephen Scott, from Hawick, was fined £300 at Jedburgh Sheriff Court for sending two terriers into a fox earth and using a lurcher to pursue and kill the fox.
 There have also been three convictions in Scotland for illegal hare coursing.